datachainlab/hyperledger-hip/HIPs/yui.md

 Fig1: Architecture with IBC modules
 ![architecture](images/yui/yui_IBC_architecture.svg)

-The on-chain light client is a basis for IBC/TAO, which verifies that presented states actually exist on an opposite blockchain without relying on any trusted third parties.
-It maintains state (ClientState) for verification such as public keys of validators and last verified headers depending on the protocol.
+The on-chain light client is a basis for IBC/TAO, which verifies that presented states actually exist on an opposite blockchain as an on-chain smart contract.
+The way it verifies the blockchain depends on the specification of each light client and it can be designed without the need for any trusted third parties.
+A light client maintains the state (ClientState) for verification such as public keys of validators and last verified headers depending on the protocol.
 On top of that, connection abstraction and channel abstract are defined and used to connect two smart contracts on two blockchains and to relay packets between them.

 Cosmos network defines the standard of these modules.
 Hyperledger YUI designed and implemented these modules in enterprise domain, currently supporting Hyperledger Fabric, Besu, and Corda.